sbenson09/sbscanner/README.md

 * CSV file input assumes the use of a header row.
 * While credentials of the assignment are defined upfront (i.e. `root`:`root`), the scanner should allow these to be input as command line arguments (`--username [username]`, `--password [password]`) to allow for additional flexibility.

 ## Limitations
 * The scanner is designed for TCP and does not support scanning of UDP ports.
 * The scanner requires URL values for input, and thus, all scan targets must be prefixed with http(s)://.
-* Testing against tens of thousands of remote hosts was believed to be unfeasible, and thus, testing bulk targets has been simulated via web servers running on localhost via docker(258K targets).
+* Testing against tens of thousands of remote hosts was considered impractical, and thus, testing bulk targets has been simulated via web servers running on localhost via docker(258K targets).
 Additional testing with remote targets at scale would be highly desirable to better understand performance and potential bottlenecks.
 * Requests that are silently dropped by a server or WAF may result in significant slowdowns, as the request must timeout.
 Default timeout is set to 2 seconds, and can be configured by the user.
 * CSV file input assumes the use of a header row.